Split-Post Re-entrant Microwave Displacement Transducer with Quadratic Readout: Introduction

 \section{Introduction}

-The interaction between mechanical elements and microwave cavities is central to the field of cavity opto-mechanics, offering powerful means to manipulate photons via their coupling to phonons \cite{aspelmeyer2014cavity}.
-Such hybrid systems operate across a wide temperature range, from room temperature (RT) down to cryogenic conditions (4 K and milli-Kelvin), and have enabled the development of ultra-sensitive displacement transducers \cite{barzanjeh2022optomechanics}.
-A variety of architectures have been employed to detect mechanical motion in MW-based systems.
+The interaction between mechanical elements and microwave cavities is central to the field of cavity optomechanics, offering powerful means to manipulate photons via their coupling to phonons \cite{aspelmeyer2014cavity}.
+Such hybrid systems operate across a wide temperature range, from room temperature down to cryogenic conditions (4 K and millikelvin), and have enabled the development of ultra-sensitive displacement transducers \cite{barzanjeh2022optomechanics,arcizet2006high,rocheleau2010preparation, whittle2021approaching, huang2024room}.
+These systems have application in not only in displacement sensing, but also sensing of force \cite{westphal2021measurement} and mass \cite{fuchs2024measuring}.
+A variety of architectures have been employed to detect mechanical motion in microwave-based systems.
 Common approaches use 3D lumped-element (LCR) microwave resonators incorporating a mechanical element \cite{ barzanjeh2022optomechanics}, or qubit-based dispersive readouts where the microwave resonator couples to a superconducting qubit, which acts as the readout for mechanical motion \cite{shnyrkov2023rf, yuan2015large, lescanne2020irreversible, romanenko2023search, ilinskaya2024flux}.
-For low-noise operation at milli-Kelvin temperatures, junction-based parametric amplifiers have been developed to enhance signal-to-noise ratios \cite{mutus2013design, lecocq2017nonreciprocal, macklin2015near, faramarzi2024near}, to achieve the standard quantum limit, and similar techniques extend to readouts based on SQUID-based amplifiers \cite{tobar1995characterizing, whittle2021approaching}.
+For low-noise operation at millikelvin temperatures, junction-based parametric amplifiers have been developed to enhance signal-to-noise ratios \cite{mutus2013design, lecocq2017nonreciprocal, macklin2015near, faramarzi2024near}, to achieve the standard quantum limit, and similar techniques extend to readouts based on SQUID-based amplifiers \cite{tobar1995characterizing, whittle2021approaching}.